danb35/freenas-iocage-nextcloud/README.md

 # freenas-iocage-nextcloud
-Script to create an iocage jail on FreeNAS for the latest Nextcloud 28 release, including Caddy 2.x, MariaDB 10.6/PostgreSQL 13, and Let's Encrypt
+Script to create an iocage jail on FreeNAS for the latest Nextcloud 30 release, including Caddy 2.x, MariaDB 10.6/PostgreSQL 13, and Let's Encrypt

-This script will create an iocage jail on TrueNAS CORE 13.0 with the latest release of Nextcloud 28, along with its dependencies.
+This script will create an iocage jail on TrueNAS CORE 13.3 with the latest release of Nextcloud 28, along with its dependencies.
 It will obtain a trusted certificate from Let's Encrypt for the system, install it, and configure it to renew automatically.
 It will create the Nextcloud database and generate a strong root password and user password for the database system.
 It will configure the jail to store the database and Nextcloud user data outside the jail, so it will not be lost in the event you need to rebuild the jail.

 ## Status
-This script will work with TrueNAS CORE 13.0.
-Due to the EOL status of FreeBSD 12.0, it is unlikely to work reliably with earlier releases of TrueNAS.
+This script will work with TrueNAS CORE 13.3.
+Due to the EOL status of earlier FreeBSD versions, it is unlikely to work reliably with earlier releases of TrueNAS.
 It will not work with TrueNAS SCALE; use the Apps ecosystem instead to install Nextcloud there.

 ## Usage